-Simmons dribbled towards the United defense, moving at an easy, loping gait, and challenged his defender to focus on the task at hand.
+Simmons dribbled towards the United defence, moving at an easy, loping gait, and challenged his defender to focus on the task at hand.
 The youthful freshman looms head and shoulders over most guards, and tonight was no exception.
-Simmons wasn't just LSU's point guard however; he was their point forward.
+Simmons wasn’t just LSU's point guard however; he was their point forward.

 Patton had barely committed to the defensive rotation, but Simmons was already moving on to the next course of action.
 The lanky freshman leaped towards an outstretched Patton, and dropped the ball off to an undefended Aaron Epps without a moment's hesitation.